movisens GmbH

 2 years

-Literature und Validation
+Literature and Validation

 • The dynamical association between physical activity and affect in the daily life of individuals with ADHD.